saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The Vulnerability Assessment dashboard is displayed.](media/sql-mi-vulnerability-assessment-dashboard.png "Vulnerability Assessment dashboard")

-4. In the scan results, browse both the Failed and Passed checks.
-Also, review the types of checks that are performed.
+4. In the scan results, browse both the Failed and Passed checks and review the types of checks that are performed.
 In the **Failed** the list, locate the security check for **Transparent data encryption**.
 This check has an ID of **VA1219**.

    ![The VA1219 finding for Transparent data encryption is highlighted.](media/sql-mi-vulnerability-assessment-failed-va1219.png "Vulnerability assessment")